terraform-cisco-modules/easy-imm/README.md

 ## Updates

+* 2024-07-23: Recommended releases are 4.2.11-17560 or 4.2.11-16711.
+See Notes for 4.2.11-17560 in the Notes above.
+Each has a caveat at this time.
-* 2024-07-18: Currently attachmenting Templates to Chassis/Domain/Server Profiles is broken.
+* 2024-07-18: Provider 1.0.50 Breaks Derive Profiles from Chassis/Domain/Server Templates is broken.
 Waiting for a fix for the provider.  [*BUG #276*](https://github.com/CiscoDevNet/terraform-provider-intersight/issues/276).
 Version 4.1.12, works but newer releases are broken.
+* 2024-07-16: Terraform Provider 1.0.48 and 1.0.49 depricated due to breaking BIOS changes.
+Do not use those provider versions

 ## Examples for Using the Easy IMM Terraform Modules